 Russian high-explosive aerial bombs with universal planning and correction modules (UMPC) demonstrate an increased level of accuracy.
 FABs deviate from the aiming point by only one meter, which is considered a very good result.

 Two such munitions with a small interval fell on the aiming point in the forest belt.
-It is visible how the shock wave diverges in different directions, and clouds of gray smoke rise into the sky after bright flashes.
+It can be seen how the shock wave diverges in different directions, and clouds of gray smoke rise into the sky after bright flashes.

 Russian front-line aviation aircraft use a wide variety of high-precision weapons, their mass ranging from 250 to 3000 kg.